Skip to content

 Eleanor House (Girls, Year 11 and Sixth Form)

-Eleanor House is named after Mother Eleanor, who was Headmistress when the school relocated to its present site from Sherborne.
-Eleanor House’s emblem is three broad axes.
-Found on the crest of the last of the Leweston family, John Leweston, they signify execution of military duty.
-Sadly, John was the last of his line, and Leweston Manor passed to his stepson, John Fitzjames, on his death.
+Eleanor House is named after Mother Eleanor, who was Headmistress when the school moved from Sherborne to its present site.
+Its emblem features three broad axes, taken from the crest of John Leweston, the last of the Leweston family and signify the execution of military duty.
+The emblem serves as a reminder of the school’s rich heritage and the historical figures who shaped its story.

-Boarders in Years 12 and 13 enjoy both the company and support of their peers on the Senior Wing, but are also very involved in the wider boarding community.
-As Sixth Formers, they are role models for the younger boarders and take on responsibility for organising social and charitable events and community duty rotas.
+As senior pupils, boarders in Eleanor House enjoy both the company and support of their peers on the Senior Wing while remaining very much involved in the wider boarding community.
+Sixth Formers are role models for younger boarders and take on responsibilities such as helping to organise social events, supporting charitable initiatives and contributing to duty rotas.

-Boarders in Eleanor also have increased freedom over their free time and opportunities to go out of school at the end of the day and at weekends, as well as invite guests into the house social areas.
+Boarders in Eleanor House also have greater freedom over their free time, with opportunities to go out of school at the end of the day and at weekends.
+They may also invite guests into the social areas of the house, helping them balance independence with community life.

 Canva Design DAFpEvoqcAk